majuss/ecoevolpara/Documentation/backup.md

 ### Delete increments - free disk space

-To delete old increments run: `rdiff-backup –remove-older-than 90D /data/backup_harriet` This will delete all increments which are older than 90 days.
+To delete old increments run: `rdiff-backup --remove-older-than 90D /data/backup_harriet` This will delete all increments which are older than 90 days.

 ### Back up the seafile-data